 Statistics remind us why kindness matters

 Some battles – a broken leg, chemotherapy – leave visible marks.
-But most often, the battles our coworkers fight are invisible.
+But most often, the battles our coworkers fight are invisible, especially when it comes to mental health.

 Consider the following: